Juyong/CaricatureFace/README.md

 # CaricatureFace
 This repository includes source code, pretrained model and a testset of paper "Landmark Detection and 3D Face Reconstruction for Caricature using a Nonlinear Parametric Model", [http://arxiv.org/abs/2004.09190](http://arxiv.org/abs/2004.09190).

+Authors: [Juyong Zhang](http://staff.ustc.edu.cn/~juyong/), Hongrui Cai, Yudong Guo and Zhuang Peng.

+Note that all of the code is protected under patent.
+It can be only used for research purposes.
+If you are interested in business purposes/for-profit use, please contact Juyong Zhang (the corresponding author, email: juyong@ustc.edu.cn).

 ![examples](fig/examples.png)

 ## Update Logs: